 Provenance certificates are available on request for English Oak trees, which are from the Southwest of England.
+They're grown from acorns harvested locally.
 We don't sell larger sized plants as we find they don't like being moved.
 We also include them in our mixed native woodland collections.

 Suppliers: Perrie Hale Forest Nursery

 50% of our profit on sales of Common Oak trees is donated to The Tree Council